Masks rules get tighter in Europe in winter's COVID-19 wave

 People with booster shots or recent second vaccine doses can now avoid quarantine after coming into contact with an infected person if they wear a FFP2 mask for 10 days.

-The government has ordered shops to make FFP masks available for 75 euro cents (85 U.S. cents).
+The government has ordered shops to make FFP masks available for 75 euro cents ($0.85).
 In the pandemic’s first year, FFP2s cost up to 10 euros ($11.50) — whenever they could be found.

 Italians wear them in a palette of colors.
 The father of a baby baptized this week by Pope Francis in the Sistine Chapel wore one in burgundy, with matching tie and jacket pocket square.
-But the pontiff, who has practically shunned a mask in public, was mask-less.
+But the pontiff, who has practically shunned a mask in public, didn’t wear one.

 On Monday, Vatican City State mandated FFP2s in all indoor places.
 The tiny, walled independent state across the Tiber from the heart of Rome also stipulated that Vatican employees can go to work without quarantining after coming into contact with someone testing positive if, in addition to being fully vaccinated or having received a booster shot, they wear FFP2s.